Cross-Ray Neural Radiance Fields for Novel-view Synthesis from Unconstrained Image Collections: Related Works

 \section{Related Works}

 \textbf{Neural rendering.} Neural rendering applies deep learning with computer graphic technologies to render images and reconstruct 3D scenes.
 Recent advances seek to apply learning-based technology to generate representations such as signed distance field ~\cite{park2019deepsdf,liu2020dist,zhang2021learning, jiang2020sdfdiff}, point clouds~\cite{fan2017point,jiang2018gal,lin2018learning}, voxels~\cite{peng2022tmvnet, henzler2019escaping, xie2019pix2vox} and occupancy fields~\cite{xu2021generative, mescheder2019occupancy, Peng2020ECCV}, which are then applied for rendering novel views.
-More recently, with the remarkable performance, NeRF~\cite{mildenhall2021nerf} has attracted attention from the neural rendering community.
-However, one limitation of NeRF is that it assumes the scene is static, which faces challenges of varying appearance and presence of transient objects in unconstrained image collections.
+With the remarkable performance, NeRF~\cite{mildenhall2021nerf} has attracted attention from the neural rendering community.
+More recently, NeRF has been extended to represent a time-series of scenes~\cite{li2021neural, pumarola2021d, li2022neural}, handle high-resolution settings~\cite{jiang2023alignerf, wang20224k}, address relighting~\cite{srinivasan2021nerv}, and reconstruct large-scale environments~\cite{tancik2022block, turki2022mega,turki2023suds}.
+Notably, one limitation of NeRF is that it assumes the scene is static, which faces challenges of varying appearance and presence of transient objects in unconstrained image collections.
 To alleviate this, NeRF-W~\cite{martinbrualla2020nerfw} and Ha-NeRF~\cite{chen2022hallucinated} focus on addressing the challenges by processing each ray of a scene independently.
 Differently, we propose to accumulate information on multiple rays for modeling appearance and eliminating transient objects.

 \textbf{Novel-view synthesis.} Synthesizing views from a novel viewpoint has long been a fundamental problem in computer vision and computer graphics.
 Traditionally, novel views can be synthesized through 4D light field strategy~\cite{levoy1996light, Wilburn2005High, chen1993view}.
 However, the strategy requires a dense camera array for capturing data, which is usually impractical.
 Since collecting a sparse set of images are efficient, view synthesis research takes advantage of geometry structure~\cite{buehler2001unstructured,cheng2008improved} to aid in constructing novel views with limited input.
 With the flourish of deep learning, deep neural networks have been leveraged to estimate the scene geometry (\eg~point clouds~\cite{wiles2020synsin,rockwell2021pixelsynth}, depth map~\cite{srinivasan2017learning,lo2018food}, multiple-layer image~\cite{flynn2019deepview,wizadwongsa2021nex}).
 Although leveraging the geometry enhances the quality of novel views, the estimation is usually without ground truth supervision and usually is not accurate enough.
 To circumvent the difficulty of estimating precise geometry, we propose to utilize an implicit function, \ie~neural radiance fields (NeRF)~\cite{mildenhall2021nerf} for novel-view synthesis.